Albright United Methodist Church

-The Albright United Methodist Church is located at 486 S. Graham Street at the nexus of the Bloomfield, Shadyside, and Friendship neighborhoods of Pittsburgh, Pennsylvania.
+The Albright United Methodist Church is a disused church building at 486 S. Graham Street at the nexus of the Bloomfield, Shadyside, and Friendship neighborhoods of Pittsburgh, Pennsylvania, US.
 The church was designed by architect Chancey W. Hodgdon in an Eclectic, Richardson Romanesque style with prominent elements of Gothic Revival, and was built in 1905-1906.

 History

 The congregation for the Albright United Methodist Church was formed in 1843, and was formally organized in 1845 as the Zion Church of Pittsburgh of the Evangelical Association.
 The congregation originally worshiped in numerous temporary locations in downtown Pittsburgh.
 The first two permanent locations also were located in Downtown in the 1850s.
 However, with the development of the Pennsylvania Railroad lines in Pittsburgh many residents decided to relocate to the eastern suburbs, and the churches began to leave to follow their congregations.
 The Zion Evangelical Church decided in 1905 to move eastward as well.
 In August of that year, the church purchased a lot to build on.
 The construction for the church was finished on July 1, 1906, and service began shortly after.
 Since then the church has been renamed twice, first as the First Evangelical United Brethren Church, and then as the Albright United Methodist Church, which remains the name today.

 The church was nominated in September 2015 to become a City Historic Landmark by Preservation Pittsburgh.
-The nomination was opposed by the owner, the Western Pennsylvania Annual Conference of the United Methodist Church, who intended to sell the church to a developer who would raze the property.
+The nomination was opposed by the owner, the Western Pennsylvania Annual Conference of the United Methodist Church, which intended to sell the church to a developer that would raze the property.
 After the Pittsburgh City Council failed to take action on the nomination within 120 days, it was considered to have been approved by default and the church was listed as a landmark in city documents.
 However, that decision was overturned in June 2018 by the Commonwealth Court of Pennsylvania based on a provision in the city code requiring a two-thirds majority vote by City Council to grant a historic designation against the property owner's wishes.
 The church was re-nominated in July 2018, but the measure failed to pass.

-As of 2020 the church is still standing and a local organization, Friends of Albright, continues to advocate for it.
+In 2021 the building was reported to have been deteriorating after being vacant for many years, and awaiting redevelopment of the site, either preserving much of the historic building or eliminating it entirely.
+As of the end of 2022, local organization Friends of Albright continued to advocate for preservation of the historic building, while supporting development and "re-use of the building that connects and involves the community".